maheshj01/furdle/README.md

 A Word puzzle built with flutter.
-The puzzle is available once in 24 hours.
+A new puzzle is available every 6 hours.

 - Supports physical keyboard input
 - Saves Game stats
 - Works completely offline
 - Supports Dark mode
+- Share puzzle results
 - Runs on all platforms

 ### Android v0.2.0